 Clever store displays will increase your happiness and satisfy your overall emotional state, which is really good for the store’s overall sales.
 The same thing can be done in an eCommerce store, however.
 With the proper placement of items in your product photos and well thought out placement of images on your site, you’ll see how this type of attention to detail can boost your shoppers’ sentiment and your eCommerce sales.

-Make them laugh, make them smile, make them sympathize.
+Make them laugh.
+Make them smile.
+Make them sympathize.

 - What’s in the photo itself.

-Product Photo Arrangement – The Picture Itself
+Product Arrangement in the Picture

 Keep photos organized and tidy, while remaining true to the emotion you want to evoke.

 Johan Wagemans, an experimental psychologist specializing in visual perception at the University of Leuven, believes that images that depict items in a tidy, grid-like manner are fundamentally different from the stimuli the brain ordinarily gets.